Sophie0613/Hello-BTS/README.md

 # Hello-BTS
 My 1st repository

 Hi guys, I'm Sophie Guo from China.
-I am also a fan of BTS(a famous korean boy band) named Army.
+I'm also an Army, fan of BTS(a famous Korean boy band) .

 I'm here for my graduation thesis.